CDCgov/template/open_practices.md

   * Never commit sensitive information, including usernames, passwords, tokens, PII, PHI.
 To automate this, you can integrate pre-commit tools like [Clouseau](https://github.com/cfpb/clouseau) to systematically review material before committing.
     * Make sure that the commit history of your Github repository also doesn't have these things.
 In many cases it's easier to start a new repository and push up the code that has all sensitive information removed as the first commit.
   * Enable [GitHub automated security alerts](https://help.github.com/en/github/managing-security-vulnerabilities/about-security-alerts-for-vulnerable-dependencies) and configure notification for the repo admin to see.
-* [ ] **Respond to critical security issues and communication from CDCgov administrators as they come up.** Ignored security or administrative issues on your project will result in archiving or removal.
+* [ ] **Respond to critical security issues and communication from administrators.** Ignoring security issues or not responding to communication from administrators can result in [archiving or removal](#non-compliance-procedure).
 * [ ] **Archive old projects.** If you're no longer updating the project or have moved it's location, update the README to let users know and [archive the repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/archiving-repositories).

 ## Recommended Practices